microsoft/DirectXTK/README.md

 For the latest version of DirectXTK, bug reports, etc. please visit the project site on [GitHub](https://github.com/microsoft/DirectXTK).

 ## Release Notes

+* As of the October 2021 release, the DGSLEffect no longer directly supports skinning.
+Instead, make use of **SkinnedDGSLEffect** which is derived from DGSLEffect.

 * As of the August 2021 release, **MakeSpriteFont** requires the .NET version 4.7.2 targeting pack to be installed to build.
 For VS 2017, this is an optional individual component *.NET Framework 4.7.2 development tools* (``Microsoft.Net.Component.4.7.2.TargetingPack``).